Yona-Appletree/ledSPI/README.md

 the included Processing sketch, based on the examples from FadeCandy (https://github.com/scanlime/fadecandy).
 There is a 16x16 panel example in processing/grid16x16_clouds.
-Edit the example to point at your beaglebone's hostname or IP and you should be set.
+Edit the example to point at your beaglebone's hostname or IP and run

 Hardware Tips
 ========